wizmo2/wake-word-voice-assistants/s3_touch_voice_assistant.md

 ## Controlling Home Assistant

 1. Say your wake word.
-For this tutorial, use "OK Nabu".
+For this tutorial, use "OK Nabu", or tap the top-right `IO0` button, or tap the "Cassita" icon on the screen.
 2. Say a [supported voice command](/voice_control/builtin_sentences/).
 For example, *Turn on the light*.
    - Once the intent has been processed, the LED lights up in green and Home Assistant confirms the action.
       - Make sure you’re using the area name exactly as you defined it in Home Assistant.